Otto names make an interesting bunch.

 OTTILIE

 A favorite in name circles, with a literary lilt thanks to a Robert Louis Stevenson poem and a mention by Goethe.
 Ottilie feels French, but is actually German.
 That means the final ‘e’ is pronounced in German, making this sound more like Odelia.
-In England, though, Ottilie sits just outside the current Top 100, and is pronounced phonetically: ah til ee.
+In England, though, Ottilie ranks in the current Top 100, and is pronounced phonetically: ah til ee.
+This name offers plenty of vintage charm.
+Americans, of course, change the consonants TT into more of a D sound, which gives some parents pause.
+Nevertheless, Ottilie continues to gain in use in the US, too.

 OTTOLINE